oprypin/crsfml/gitbook/graphics-transform.md

 # a simple derived class: a node that draws a sprite
 class SpriteNode < Node
-    # .. functions to define the sprite
+    # .. methods to define the sprite

     private def on_draw(target, transform)
         target.draw(@sprite, transform)